Mon – Sun: 24/7 Plumbing

 3. Auxiliary Vent/Re-vent Pipe

-This vent acts as a pathway, directly to the drain line or behind a plumbing attachment like sinks and tubs.
-Down the line, it connects other plumbing fixtures to the central vent to control the gas build-up.
+This vent serves as a passageway, connecting directly to the drain line or sitting behind fixtures like sinks and tubs.
+It links various fixtures to the main vent, helping to control gas build-up.

 4. Air Admittance Valve (AAV)